swinterbourne/riboviz-work/open-science-projects.md

 -	Documenting your work helps you, aids others and helps them help you.
 -       Open science is like a group project.
 Except the world is your group and they won’t affect your grade.

-# The day-to-day supervisor perspective
+# The day-to-day supervisor perspective (Flic Anderson)

 As an early-stage researcher, it can often be difficult to find opportunities to develop and practice coaching, teaching and supervisory skills alongside making progress on your own workload and helping contribute to the lab's goals.
 Likewise, as someone heavily involved on the riboviz project as a developer, it often seems like there are so many useful new features or improvements we'd like to add, and never enough time to get them done.
 Enter: undergraduate open science thesis projects!